mrmrcoleman/autocon2_workshop/README.md

 ## Sections
+0. [Installation](docs/Installation.md) - Getting set up to follow the rest of the guide
 1. [Managing Networks the Hard Way](docs/1_Managing_Networks_The_Hard_Way.md) - A look at a "traditional" network management stack, and some of its drawbacks
 2. [Introducing Intent-Based Network Automation](docs/2_Introducing_Intent_Based_Network_Automation.md) - A brief introduction to the high-level concepts that we'll be building through the rest of the workshop.
 3. [Source of Truth: NetBox](docs/3_Source_Of_Truth_NetBox.md) - An introduction to NetBox, our Network Source of Truth that will drive our intent-based networking